Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Last action: January 7, 2026

-Would prohibit civilian drone use within 500 feet of a correctional facility except when authorized by the FAA.
-Amended as Print Number 694A and 615A.
-Creates a security perimeter around state prisons and local jails.
+Would prohibit civilian drone use within 500 feet of any correctional facility except when authorized under FAA rules.

 Last action: January 7, 2026